pluralitybook/plurality/contents/english/0-0-endorsements.md

 > (V)isionary in design, execution and substance.<br></br>
 — [Brad Carson](https://en.wikipedia.org/wiki/Brad_Carson), President of [University of Tulsa](https://utulsa.edu/) and [Americans for Responsible Innovation](https://responsibleinnovation.org/), Fmr.
 US Congressman and Undersecretary of the Army

-<br></br>

-> At once optimistic and pragmatic, *Plurality* offers a roadmap to reforge democracy for the AI era...we need not limit ourselves to the libertarian or authoritarian visions...a third way...leans into openness, plurality and the human spirit.
-So worth reading!<br></br>
-— [Mark Surman](https://en.wikipedia.org/wiki/Mark_Surman), President and Executive Director of the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation)